DataDog/dd-sdk-ios/README.md

 # Datadog SDK for iOS

 > Swift library to interact with Datadog.
-Supports iOS and macOS.
+Supports iOS only.

 ⚠️ This is an **alpha version** of the SDK and source breaking changes might be introduced in `1.0.0`.